ActiveThis profile is actively maintained

 The Ostroleka C coal power plant is a greenfield project on the outskirts of the city where two other power plant units Ostroleka A and B have been operating, unit A already decommissioned.

 ENERGA S.A. has signed an investment agreement with ENEA S.A. for the construction of Ostrołęka C. It was suggested in media statements that extra funding for this project is needed and that funding from the capacity mechanism is vital for it.
 Energa has explicitly mentioned another Eurobonds issue following a successful issue of close to EUR 500 million in March 2013, arranged by BNP Paribas, Bank of America and HSBC.
-To date, talks with banks which would support Ostrołeka C though involvement of BGK, PKO SA and PKO BP is possible.
-Neither Polish utility PGE nor Polish Development Fund, which have been rumoured to become the third investor of this project, have not joined it.
+To date, it is not known which banks would support Ostrołeka C though involvement of BGK, PKO SA and PKO BP is possible.
+Neither Polish utility PGE nor Polish Development Fund, which have been rumoured to become the third investor of this project, have joined it.

 On 12th July 2018 the GE Power/Alstom consortium signed a contract for construction of Ostrołeka C TPP worth EUR 1.4 billion (USD 1.6).
 As a response, EuroRating agency downgraded Energa's rating to BBB-.

 Analysis of investment profitability by Instrat has shown that Ostrołęka C will never provide investors with return on the investment.
-Despite having won a 15-year long capacity agreement worth ca. 2.7 bn PLN (0,63 bn EUR), Ostrołęka C requires "adding" PLN 2.3 billion throughout the life cycle of the power plant, i.e. an additional approx. 50% of the construction cost.
-The power plant does not generate positive NPV even even under extremely unrealistic assumption of 100% exploitation in a year.
+Despite having won a 15-year long capacity agreement worth ca. 2.7 bn PLN (0,63 bn EUR), Ostrołęka C requires "adding" PLN 6.2 billion (-1.5 bn EUR) throughout the life cycle of the power plant - more than its construction cost.
+The power plant does not generate positive NPV even under extremely unrealistic assumption of 100% exploitation in a year.
 It would be deeply unprofitable and not viable even if the coal was for free.
 As the analysts from Carbon Tracker conclude in their report - Ostrołęka C will burn more money than coal.

 Energa had already shelved Ostrołęka C project in 2012 due to its unprofitability.
 Poland’s Highest Chamber of Control confirmed this decision as justified and denied Ostroleka C being necessary for ensuring state’s energy safety.
 The plan to build this power plant was re-launched in 2015 as one of the electoral promises of the ruling Law and Justice (PiS) which came to power later that year.
 Current Minister for Energy Krzysztof Tchórzewski is its major backer, the plant being located in his constituency.
-The acceleration of the investment process in summer 2018 is directly linked to the upcoming local elections due on October 21 - construction of Ostrołeka C is among 5 electoral promises of the ruling party.
+The acceleration of the investment process in summer 2018 is directly linked to the local elections in October 2018 - construction of Ostrołeka C was among 5 electoral promises of the ruling party.
 In December 2018, at COP24, Minister Tchórzewski admitted that building Ostrołęka C is against Poland's economic and environmental interest.